Brain-Inspired-Computing/Assignment-2/README.md

 - and_net.spikes_to_current(neuron, conversion_factor): calculates an average output current based on the frequency of output spikes from a given neuron.
 Conversion factor is multiplied by spike frequency for current output.
 - and_net.spikes_to_binary(neuron, threshold): checks if the given neuron is spiking at or above the threshold frequency.
 If so, return 1, else return 0.

+### lif_connection.py

+Structure:

+- self.start: the first neuron in the connection
+- self.end: the second neuron in the connection
+- self.weight: the weight of the connection
+- self.id: a string to identify the connection

 ### lif_neuron.py

 Structure: